mpsonntag/snippets/courses/teaching/Linux.md

 `a2ensite` ... enable an available apache2 webservice configuration
 `a2disite` ... disable an available apache2 webservice configuration

+### Session handling

+When connected to a remote machine, it might be worthwhile to create a named session that keeps running if the connection is detached.

+- `screen` can be installed via apt-get

+    # start a named screen session
+    screen -S [some name]
+    # start working e.g. start a long running script

+    # detach from session but keep it running
+    Ctrl + d + a

+    # re-attach to running session
+    screen -S [some name]

+    # end session
+    exit

 ### Webservice certificates for encryption via certbot

 When using certbot, make sure you have the latest version and some additional